WELCOME TO THE STEWART TRUST WEBSITE

-The Stewart Trust allocates $4.5 million in grants to over 45 Washington, DC non-profits per year, and cancer research Scholars nationally.
+The Stewart Trust allocates $3.5 million to $4 million in grants to over 30 Washington, DC non-profits per year, and cancer research Scholars nationally.
 More about the Trust’s recent awards and grantees, the Pew Stewart Scholars for Cancer Research program, the Stewart’s past Cancer Research Fellows program, and a breakdown of the services and programs the Trust targets can be found under the “Grantee/Resources” tab on our website.

 For Stewart grantees and applicants, recent grant years have marked a refinement in Trust grant-making strategy.
 After a lengthy review, including very helpful discussions with our grantees and leading experts in the cancer and pediatric care fields, the Stewart Trust has increased its focus on strategic investments that target cancer research and significant improvements in treatment of childhood medical afflictions.